James Lileks: Radio personality

 Lileks's first foray into radio came in 1987, while he was a writer with City Pages.
 He became a regular guest on the Geoff Charles show, an afternoon talk show on KSTP.
 When Charles left the Twin Cities, Lileks filled the slot and served as an afternoon-drive host on KSTP for a time in the late 1980s.
 In the mid-1990s, after returning from Washington DC, Lileks reappeared on KSTP with a new program, The Diner – a show set in a fictional 1950s-era diner.

 The show lasted several years on weekday evenings and then a few more as a weekend-evening program before leaving the air in the late 1990s.
 As of October 23, 2013, The Diner was revived on Ricochet.com.

 In late 2006, The Diner was revived in podcast form.
 Selected original Diner programs and new original Diners are available on Lileks's website.
 Lileks is also a weekly guest on the Hugh Hewitt show, Pajamas Media's weekly PJM Political show on Sirius-XM Satellite Radio's POTUS channel, and a frequent guest and guest host on the Northern Alliance Radio Network program.

 Lileks has also been a monologist for the public affairs program Almanac, carried on Minnesota PBS television stations.

 Website

 Lileks's blog, the Daily Bleat, began in 1997.
-The Bleat covers many topics in his personal life (including his daughter Natalie (referred to as "Gnat" until she became old enough to object) and the family dog, Scout), politics from a conservative viewpoint, and cultural points of interest ranging from art and architecture to movies and music (one perennial topic is the Minnesota State Fair).
+The Bleat covers many topics in his personal life, including his daughter Natalie (referred to as "Gnat" until she became old enough to object) and the family's dogs, politics from a conservative viewpoint, and cultural points of interest ranging from art and architecture to movies and music.
+One perennial topic is the Minnesota State Fair.
 Lileks's website also hosts a vast repository of vintage advertisements and other ephemera from the 1920s to the 1970s.